Glastonbury 2020: headliners, line-up rumours and more

 “My kids are saying ‘Dad we’ve got to talk about Glastonbury’ and I think I know what they mean.

 'It’s starting to become some remote kind of possibility.
 It’s definitely not fixed yet but people are starting to talk about it."

 2020 also marks 50 years since Macca called time on The Beatles and started his solo career, so this could be a bit special.
 Ringo could even turn up.

-This would be the ultimate booking for Michael Eavis.
-Led Zep are pretty much one of the only remaining rock bands to have never played Worthy Farm.
-Their last live appearance was in 2007, when Robert Plant, Jimmy Page and John Paul Jones were joined by the late John Bonham’s son Jason to play the Ahmet Ertegun Tribute Concert at The O2 in London (Ertegun was the head of Atlantic, Zeppelin’s label) - 20 million applications were received by the venue to see this reunion, so get ready for some ticket stress.
+Their last live appearance was in 2007, when Robert Plant, Jimmy Page and John Paul Jones were joined by the late John Bonham’s son Jason to play the Ahmet Ertegun Tribute Concert at The O2 in London (Ertegun was the head of Atlantic, Zeppelin’s label) - 20 million applications were received by the venue to see this reunion.

 They bailed on playing the festival in 1995 and never came back… but we think the ship has sailed on this one, to be honest.
-Brown, Squire, Reni and Mani show no signs of getting back together, but we can dream.
+In September 2019, John Squire revealed that the band - himself, Ian Brown, Reni and Mani - formally split in 2017.